duongnx03/duongnx03.github.io/_posts/2022-08-05-Internet-Overview.md

 Router is a network device that forwards data packets between computer networks.
-Understandably, the router performs "direction of traffic" on the Internet.Data is sent on the Internet in the form of packets (Ex: email, web,...) , data packets will be forwarded from one router to another through small networks, which are connected to each other to form a network. link, until the data packet reaches its destination.
+Understandably, the router performs "direction of traffic" on the Internet.Data is sent on the Internet in the form of packets (Ex: email, web,...) , data packets will be forwarded from one router to another through small networks, which are connected to each other to form a network link, until the data packet reaches its destination.

 In simple terms, routers connect devices in a network by transferring data packets between them.